flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 For now the process cannot be reverted, so once crank handle is used, there's no turning back.
 This will be subject to change when we find a suitable way to provide feedback about the handle position.

 ### Known issues
+- Gear system can only be used through in game binding events or in-cockpit lever.
+Writing to simvars to control gear is not supported
+- If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse draged
+- Aerodynamic effects are not implemented yet, so gravity extension can have difficulties to lock the gear down, especially if plane is not stabilized during the procedure.

 - Door visual position is not modeled yet due to 3D model issues.
 Their actual position is however fully simulated internally.

-  Because of this:
+  Because of that last point:

    - Gear doors will start to visually open with a 2 to 3s delay, because actual doors are in fact already opening during those 2-3s while you cannot see them
    - Gear doors will visually close at end of gear extension even if actual doors stay open (for exemple after gravity extension)
    - Visual movement of doors is only coming from gear movement, thus causing strange door oscillations in some cases that are not real.

-- Gear system can only be used through in game binding events or in-cockpit lever.
-Writing to simvars to control gear is not supported
-- If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse draged